ChrstphrHll/npc_gen/students/Lea Nuvian.md

 # Lea Nuvian
 ---
 ### Description
-- Triton Rouge from Magmus Centerhold
+- Triton Rouge from Whyndiem
 - 1st year Protection student in Alderden
-- shoulder length curly grey hair that's plain, Blue eyes, and Pale Blue skin
+- short wavy dark red hair that's wild, Blue eyes, and Pale Blue skin
 - Is Ascetic and Disputatious, and has Cruelty as their ideal

 ### Organizations